Get in Touch

 • Bootstrap sampling

-• Using caret for automated parameter tuning
+• Utilizing caret for automated parameter tuning

-• Creating a simple tuned model
+• Developing a simple tuned model

-• Customising the tuning process
+• Customizing the tuning process

-• Enhancing model performance through meta-learning
+• Improving model performance through meta-learning

 • Understanding ensembles